 Regardless of class year, all students living in a residential college are required to purchase a meal plan.
-First- and second-year students may select the Unlimited, Block 235 or 190 meal plan.
-Upperclass students residing in a residential college must sign up for a minimum of a Block 95 plan.
 Meal plans are optional for students residing outside of the residential colleges.
+Meal plan options for first-year students and sophomores living in the residential colleges, as well as juniors and seniors living in residential colleges or upperclass housing, are outlined on the Campus Dining website.
 Students with a meal plan may dine in any residential college or the Center for Jewish Life.
 The Center for Jewish Life is a certified kosher dining facility.
 When considering which type of plan to purchase, it is important to remember that there are a limited number of kitchen facilities in the dormitories suitable for the preparation of full meals.

-Meal hours are posted on the Dining Services website and at each dining unit.
+Meal hours are posted on the Campus Dining website and at each dining unit.
 In general, breakfast in the residential dining halls is served from 7:30-11 a.m.; lunch from 11:30 a.m.-2 p.m.; and dinner from 5-8 p.m.
-On weekends, brunch is served on Saturday from 10 a.m.-2 p.m. and on Sunday from 11 a.m.-2 p.m.
+On weekends, brunch is served 10 a.m.-2 p.m.
+Saturday and Sunday.

 Students who miss a meal in the residential colleges are eligible for Late Show, which features late lunch Monday through Friday and late dinner Monday through Thursday.
 Late Show meals are served at the Frist Campus Center Food Gallery at the following times: lunch 2-3:30 p.m. and dinner 8:30-10 p.m.
 One meal credit (swipe of a student's TigerCard) may be used for each Late Show meal.

-For more information about residential college dining facilities and meal plans visit the Dining Services website.
+For more information about residential college dining facilities and meal plans visit the Campus Dining website.

-Many upperclass students join one of the 11 eating clubs on Prospect Avenue, which operate independently of the University.
-Five of the clubs are nonselective, and new members are accepted using a random lottery.
-The other six clubs are selective, and new members are chosen by current members.
+Many juniors and seniors join one of the 11 eating clubs immediately adjacent to the campus, which operate independently.
+Five of the clubs are nonselective, which means students can join by signing in.
+The other six clubs are selective, with new members chosen by current members.
 All of the eating clubs are coed and offer shared meal plans that allow members residing in a four-year residential college to eat meals in both their eating club and their residential college.

-Some upperclass students decide not to join an eating club or sign up for a University dining plan.
+Some juniors and seniors decide not to join an eating club or sign up for a University dining plan.
 Instead they become “independents” and prepare their own meals in dormitory kitchens.
-The University also has co-ops at 2 Dickinson Street, Brown Hall and 1901 Hall.
+The University also has co-ops at 2 Dickinson St., Brown Hall and 1901 Hall.
 Co-op members often shop and cook as a group.

 Shopping & Banking

-Downtown Princeton has many interesting shops, including the Princeton University Store, or U-Store.
-One of the oldest independent co-ops in the country, it is governed by a board of trustees comprising students, alumni and administrators and owned by its members.
-Members of the co-op receive a 10 percent discount on most purchases in the store at 36 University Place, in the insignia store at 114 Nassau St. and online.
+The Princeton University Store, or U-Store is one of the oldest independent co-ops in the country.
+It is governed by a board of trustees comprising students, alumni and administrators and owned by its members.
+Members of the co-op receive a 10 percent discount on most purchases in the store at 36 University Place, in the insignia store at 114 Nassau St., and on the Princeton University Store website.
 Membership is available to anyone and may be opened at any U-Store register, or online.